mothkoor/application-setup-aws/README.md

 •	Cannot connect to DB Server.
 Try ping to <<DB Server name>>

 •	Try adding your public ip in the inbound and outbound traffic of the database instance.
 Specifying TCP, 3306 and MYSQL Type.

+# Connect to other servers over Internet gatewat

+•	Edit VPC security groups to add HTTP/HTTPS connections for all ports

+•	Associate VPC security group with EC2 instance

+•	Reboot the EC2 instance not just the tomcat server